by Ed Naile

 But no one collected a “list” of people and their phone numbers, attending the recount?
 What good is having all these people in the same room sharing air if you don’t create a list – especially out of state attendees?

-This means a struggling Chinese buffet in Concord would be subject to intense scrutiny if someone says they caught the Chinese Bio-weapon Flu after eating at the buffet.
+This means a struggling Chinese buffet in Concord would be subject to intense scrutiny if someone says they caught COVID-19 after eating at the buffet.
 There were way less customers at the buffet than the recount.

 On the other hand…